Faculty and Staff

 Violence and Victimization

-Dr. Baliko’s primary research interests involve the consequences of trauma and violence and mental health interventions following traumatic loss or interpersonal violence.
+Dr. Baliko’s research interests include the consequences of trauma and violence and mental health interventions following traumatic loss or interpersonal violence.
 She has conducted studies describing the experiences of family survivors of homicide, coping strategies of women survivors of life-threatening intimate partner violence (IPV), and has been a facilitator in the pilot of a retreat intervention for survivors of traumatic loss.
-She was a member of an interdisciplinary research team with a funded study exploring the use of linked multi-agency administrative data sets to profile women victims of IPV-related homicide.
-Dr. Baliko is currently pursuing funding to investigate the association between traumatic brain injury, PTSD, and other psychosocial issues in survivors of intimate partner violence.
+An additional interest is interprofessional education and training.
+Dr. Baliko is currently involved in interprofessional grant-funded initiatives to train graduate students and medical residents to identify and intervene with clients at risk for substance abuse (SAMHSA); and to provide clinical learning opportunities to care for individuals with HIV as part of an interprofessional team (HRSA).

 Dr. Baliko has presented research findings at local, regional, national, and international venues, including USC CON Research Day (2006), the American Psychiatric Nurses Association Annual Convention (2006, 2009), the Southern Nurses Research Society Annual Conference (2007, 2009), Sigma Theta Tau International Nursing Research Congress (2008), and the International Society of Psychiatric Mental Health Nurses (2009).